"What The Hell Do You Think Leona Really Puts In That Pizza?"

 Definitely check out the Mystic Seaport Chowder Days, normally held over Columbus Day weekend in October.
 Stroll through the beautiful grounds and enjoy your choice of chowders and delicious desserts like warm apple fritters.

 Olde Mystik Village

 A shopping center straight out of the movie Ever After.
 You'll feel like you're living in the 1720's but with more updated amenities.
 Enjoy a meal, pick out a memento from your trip, or feed the ducks at the pond.

 Got kids?
 This family-friendly aquarium is perfect for all ages and it's very interactive.
 Meet beluga whales, penguins, and all kind of jellyfish.

 Okay, technically this is one town over in Noank.
 It's only open from Memorial Day through Labor Day.
 Get there if you want a casual environment with ocean views and killer lobster rolls.

 A great thing to visit on a fall day.
 Pumpkin patch, hard cider tastings, and a general store that sells homemade apple donuts and freshly pressed cider.

 *There's also a great singles scene in Mystic.

 *The last time I visited, a man stopped his car in the middle of the road, got out, and told me he couldn't keep driving because he was so struck by my beauty.
-Granted, he was married and kind of nuts, but this lady knows how to take a compliment!
+Granted, he was married and kind of nuts, but this lady knows how to take a complement!